U.S. Army John F. Kennedy

-The main SWCS campus is located in the heart of Fort Bragg.
+The main USAJFKSWCS campus is located in the heart of Fort Bragg.
 Central to the campus are the command headquarters building, Bryant Hall; the NCO Academy and Warrant Officer Institute, located in Kennedy Hall, and the 1st Special Warfare Training Group (Airborne).
 All these command-element facilities are located on Ardennes Street and have a number of support facilities located adjacent to them and in the surrounding area, including the Joint Special Operations Medical Training Center, which is the home to the Special Warfare Medical Group and all SOF medical training.
 The current campus is dated, and many of the facilities no longer meet the needs of the command.
-To that end, SWCS is undertaking a multimillion dollar, phased construction plan that will bring our facilities in line with the degree of professionalism seen in our training.
-The proposed campus upgrades will ensure that SWCS can harness new and emerging technology to keep its training cutting-edge.
-The upgrades will also ensure that SWCS can physically accommodate the Soldiers who will return to SWCS for advanced education throughout their career.
+To that end, USAJFKSWCS is undertaking a multimillion dollar, phased construction plan that will bring our facilities in line with the degree of professionalism seen in our training.
+The proposed campus upgrades will ensure that USAJFKSWCS can harness new and emerging technology to keep its training cutting-edge.
+The upgrades will also ensure that USAJFKSWCS can physically accommodate the Soldiers who will return to USAJFKSWCS for advanced education throughout their career.

 Sgt.
 1st Class William H. Bryant Hall